Dynamical Evolution of Quasi-Hierarchical Triples: Long-term evolution under second-order map

 \subsection{First-passage time}

-The time to reach $e_{\max}$ may be obtained from standard first-passage-time calculations, which we describe in appendix \ref{appendix: first passage}.
+For $i_0 \leq i_{\rm crit}$, the time to reach $e_{\rm u}$ (see \S \ref{sec:external} above) may be obtained from standard first-passage-time calculations, which we describe in appendix \ref{appendix: first passage}.
 If the initial values of $\omega$ and $\Omega$ are selected at random, then the mean time to reach $e=e_{\rm max}$ is given by